Actively Recruiting

 • Renal failure requiring dialysis

-• Major surgery within 4 weeks before starting the trial or not recovered from it
+• Major surgery within 4 weeks before trial or not fully recovered from previous surgery

-• Other malignant tumors unless cured for more than 3 years
+• Other active malignant tumors unless cured for 3 years or more

 • Recent upper gastrointestinal bleeding within 4 weeks or ongoing bleeding risk